Wild in the Country

 Wild in the Country is a 1961 American musical-drama film directed by Philip Dunne and starring Elvis Presley, Hope Lange, Tuesday Weld, Millie Perkins, Rafer Johnson and John Ireland.
 Based on the 1958 novel The Lost Country by J. R. Salamanca, the screenplay concerns a troubled young man from a dysfunctional family who pursues a literary career.
 The screenplay was written by playwright Clifford Odets.

 Plot

-Glenn Tyler (Elvis Presley), a childish 25-year old, gets into a fight with and badly injures his drunken brother.
-A court releases him on probation into the care of his uncle in a small town, appointing Irene Sperry (Hope Lange) to give him psychological counselling.
+Glenn Tyler, a childish 25-year old, gets into a fight with and badly injures his drunken brother.
+A court releases him on probation into the care of his uncle in a small town, appointing Irene Sperry to give him psychological counselling.
 Marked as a trouble-maker, he is falsely suspected of various misdemeanors including an affair with Irene.
 Eventually shown to be innocent, he leaves to go to college and become a writer.